RichardValerosoUniverse/World-at-35/README.md

 Fortissimus In Fide! 💪💪💪
 Animo LaSalle! 💪💪💪

-Truth hurts but I an the Greatest Alive! 💪💰🤑
+Truth hurts but I'm the Greatest Alive! 💪💰🤑